RiccardoTancredi/GameofLife/README.md

 ### draw.py

 ### main.py
 In the file `main.py` we allow the user to choose how to initialize the board.
 The terminal prompts the user to choose among certain options; the user replies by writing the answer.
 At the beginning of the file, we define a dictionary called `pattern_zoo`.
-This dictionary contains, in the form of numpy arrays, the most
+This dictionary contains, in the form of numpy arrays, the most common patterns which emerge in the game.

 The choices are *random*, *fromTxt* and *easterEgg*.
 * *random*: randomly initialize the grid.
 The user is then asked to input the seed for the random number generator and the vertical and horizontal dimension of the grid.